tronnet-gh/ProxmoxAAS-LDAP/README.md

 # ProxmoxAAS LDAP - Simple REST API for LDAP

+PAAS-LDAP will be deprecated in the future.
+Future deployments will use [user-manager-api](https://git.tronnet.net/tronnet/user-manager-api) instead.

 ProxmoxAAS LDAP provides a simple API for managing users and groups in a simplified LDAP server.
 Expected LDAP configuration can be initialized using [open-ldap-setup](https://git.tronnet.net/tronnet/open-ldap-setup).

 ## Installation